 What is Vision?

-Vision is an active, learned process which enables an individual to gather, analyze, process, store and respond to light information.
+Vision is an active, learned process that enables an individual to gather, analyze, process, store and respond to light information.

 We have to learn to read, as well as read to learn.
 The process of vision can be broken down into three areas: 1) eyesight (refraction corrected), 2) efficiency of gathering information, and 3) visual processing.